Support Us Button Widget

 Way back when

 In 1843, Gen. Edward H. Tarrant and George W. Terrell met with chiefs from nine differing tribes to parley a peace agreement after the Comanche Wars lead by Republic of Texas president Mirabeau Lamar.
-The Bird’s Fort Treaty created a line through the future site of Fort Worth — Native Americans on the west and settlers on the east, giving the town its famous slogan “Where the West Begins.”
+The Bird’s Fort Treaty created a line through the future site of Fort Worth — Native Americans peoples on the west and settlers on the east, giving the town its famous slogan “Where the West Begins.”

 “This is my post”